rstormsf/cindicator_tokensale/audit/code-review/Contribution.md

   ///  end or by anybody after the `endTime`.
 This method finalizes the contribution period
   ///  by creating the remaining tokens and transferring the controller to the configured
   ///  controller.
-  function finalize() public initialized {
+  // BK NOTE - Each tier has to be finalised function finalize() public initialized {
+    // BK Ok
     Tier tier = tiers[tierCount];
-    assert(tier.finalizedTime() == 0);
+    // BK Ok - Current tier not finalised yet assert(tier.finalizedTime() == 0);
-    assert(getBlockTimestamp() >= tier.startTime());
+    // BK Ok - Can only finalise after the tier starting period assert(getBlockTimestamp() >= tier.startTime());
+    // BK NOTE - Controller can execute this function anytime after the tier starting period, or
+    // BK NOTE - anyone can call this if we are now past the tier end time or the tier cap has been reached
+    // BK Ok
     assert(msg.sender == controller || getBlockTimestamp() > tier.endTime() || isCurrentTierCapReached());

+    // BK Ok
     tier.finalize();
-    tierCount++;
+    // BK Ok - Move to the next tier tierCount++;

+    // BK Ok - Log event
     FinalizedTier(tierCount, tier.finalizedTime());
   }

+  // BK Ok
   function isCurrentTierCapReached() public constant returns(bool) {
+    // BK Ok
     Tier tier = tiers[tierCount];
+    // BK Ok
     return tier.isCapReached();
   }